 Austin, Texas (17 October 2018) - Mold Inspection Sciences (MIS) today announces the rollout of FLIR E6 Infrared Cameras across Mold Inspection Sciences service areas throughout Phoenix.
 The introduction of this advanced, non-invasive technology allows MIS field teams to zero in on and identify potential sources of moisture during testing and sampling investigations.

 The FLIR E6 has both a thermal and a visible camera that are used together to produce the patented FLIR image enhancement, called Multi-Spectral Dynamic Imaging, or MSX®.
 By enhancing thermal with visible details, the camera produces crisper imagery and greater perspective on the scene.
 It helps users immediately identify the area of moisture intrusion and more effectively execute home and commercial building mold inspections.

-“The FLIR E6 thermal camera is an important inspection tool for professionals, and we are pleased it was chosen by Mold Inspection Sciences Texas,” said Richard Wexler, Director of Marketing at FLIR.
-“Using thermal imaging, Mold Inspection Sciences Texas can help reveal problems that were once invisible.
+“The FLIR E6 thermal camera is an important inspection tool for professionals, and we are pleased it was chosen by Mold Inspection Sciences,” said Richard Wexler, Director of Marketing at FLIR.
+“Using thermal imaging, Mold Inspection Sciences can help reveal problems that were once invisible.
 At the same time, the company’s technicians will be able to provide visual proof of the issues they find.
 That’s a huge benefit to customers who are considering whether to begin remediation.
 We look forward to continuing our successful relationship with Mold Inspection Sciences in enabling its important mission to help consumers live in healthier and safer conditions.”